Abhi3693/TA-JS-data-structure-TJaaac/block-BJaacp/code/index.md

   person = { name: 'John', age: 50 };
   return person;
 }
-var person1 = { name: 'Alex', age: 30 }; // this creating new variable of person1 so has its own element;
+var person2 = personDetails(person1); // person function will get reference from personDetails(person1) and and there it will change the age that is 25 and it has to give return that person object;
-var person2 = personDetails(person1); // person2 variable get reference from personDetails(person) and gets its value;
+var person1 = { name: 'Alex', age: 30 }; // this creating new variable of person1 it has passed by person2 and there it will change person.age to 25 and name will remain same;
 console.log(person1);
 console.log(person2);
 ```